muhammad-rizwan/laravel-fcgi-client/README.md

 ## Acknowledgements

 This package is built as a fork of the [fast-cgi-client](https://github.com/hollodotme/fast-cgi-client) library originally authored by **hollodotme**.
-We’ve adapted and extended it to provide seamless integration with Laravel—many thanks to the original author for creating such a solid foundation.
+We've adapted and extended it to provide seamless integration with Laravel—many thanks to the original author for creating such a solid foundation.

 ## What is FastCGI?